skellis46/slipbox/nature, art and habitat proposal.md

 ## 1. Select form based on the residency you like to apply to,

-> if you like ot apply to multiple, please submit multiple forms, indicating that you have done so on cover page.
+> if you like to apply to multiple, please submit multiple forms, indicating that you have done so on cover page.
 Which residency?

 ## 2. Contact and biographical information, including web page links (100 words)